hchengting/toram-news-discord-bot/README.md

 # Toram News Discord Bot

-This Discord bot regularly fetches announcements from https://tw.toram.jp/information and sends them to the Discord channel.
+This Discord bot regularly fetches news from https://tw.toram.jp/information and sends it to the Discord channel.

 ## Setup Discord Bot